WalletConnect/walletconnect-docs/docs/specs/servers/cast/cast-server-api.md

     "id": string,
     "event": string, // subscribe or unsubscribed
     "account": string, // CAIP-10 account
-    "dapp": string // dApp at which the account was registered }
+    "dappUrl": string // dApp's URL with which the account was registered }
 ```